smplrspace/docs/docs/api-reference/space/data-layers.md

 ## Generic options

-Some options correspond to generic behaviours that are shared by all data layer types, making it easy to swap between similar layer types (e.g. "point" and "icon").
+Some options correspond to generic behaviours that are shared by all interactive data layers, making it easy to swap between similar layer types (e.g. "point" and "icon").

 ```ts
 space.addDataLayer({